Chris Meledandri

 Christopher Meledandri (/mɛlə'dɑːndri/; born May 15, 1959) is an American film producer and founder and CEO of Illumination.
-He previously served as President of 20th Century Animation, and has worked as the producer for the film series of Despicable Me, The Secret Life of Pets and Sing.
+He previously served as president of 20th Century Fox Animation, working as the executive producer for the Blue Sky Studios-produced films Ice Age (2002), Robots (2005), Ice Age: The Meltdown (2006), and Horton Hears a Who!
+(2008).
+Since 2010, he has worked as the producer for the film series of Despicable Me, The Secret Life of Pets, and Sing.
+In 2021, he joined Nintendo's board of directors after working with the video game company on The Super Mario Bros.
+Movie (2023).
+Meledandri also collaborates with Illumination's corporate sibling DreamWorks Animation since 2016.

-Early life
+Early life and education

-Meledandri was born in New York City to Roland Meledandri, a men's fashion designer, and Risha Meledandri, an activist, growing up in the Upper East Side of Manhattan.
-He attended Dartmouth College.
+Meledandri was born on May 15, 1959 in New York City to Roland Meledandri, a men's fashion designer, and Risha Meledandri, an activist, and grew up on the Upper East Side of Manhattan.
+His father was of Italian descent.
+Meledandri attended Dartmouth College.

 Career

-Early career
+Early career and work at 20th Century Fox Animation

 Meledandri's first job in the film industry came when he worked as an assistant to executive producer Daniel Melnick on the set of Footloose.
-He co-founded the production company "The Meledandri/Gordon Company" (with Mark Gordon) until he left in 1991.
+He co-founded the production company The Meledandri/Gordon Company (with Mark Gordon) until he left in 1991.
 Meledandri afterwards was the producer for a series of small films, before working as a producer for the 1993 Disney film Cool Runnings, which was a financial success.
 Soon after Meledandri was hired by 20th Century Fox, where executives presumed that the success of Cool Runnings showcased Meledandri's ability to produce financially successful family films.
 After a series of collaborations with filmmaker John Hughes, Meledandri was placed in charge of 20th Century Fox Animation.
-One of the first films released under Meledandri's tutelage was the animated science fiction film Titan A.E.
+One of the first films released under Meledandri's tutelage was the Don Bluth-directed animated science fiction film Titan A.E.
 (2000), a costly box office bomb whose failure almost caused him to be fired, and which caused Fox Animation Studios to be shut down.

-1987–2007: Blue Sky Studios
+1998–2007: Work at Blue Sky Studios

 In 1998, Meledandri led Fox's acquisition of fledgling visual effects house Blue Sky Studios, which became a commercially successful production studio.
 He oversaw the creative and business operations of Blue Sky, which became wholly owned by Fox.
-While at the studio, Meledandri supervised and/or executive produced films including Ice Age (2002), Robots (2005), Ice Age: The Meltdown (2006), Dr. Seuss Horton Hears a Who!
-(2008) and Ice Age: Dawn of the Dinosaurs (2009).
-He also produced two animated shorts, Gone Nutty (2002) and No Time for Nuts (2006), both were nominated for an Academy Award for Best Animated Short Film.
+While at the studio, Meledandri supervised and/or executive produced films including Ice Age (2002), Robots (2005), Ice Age: The Meltdown (2006) and Horton Hears a Who!
+(2008).
+He also produced two animated shorts, Gone Nutty (2002) and No Time for Nuts (2006); both were nominated for an Academy Award for Best Animated Short Film.